-- Three years of documented, successful, full-time teaching experience in an accredited public or non-public school.
+- Two years of documented, successful, full-time teaching experience in an accredited public or non-public school.

 - All applicants are required to attend an admissions interview.
 To be scheduled for an interview, you must complete the admissions application and submit all required information to the admissions office.
 We recommend you submit all materials by the listed priority deadline.
 The Education Leadership (EDLE) program office will contact you directly to schedule your interview.